w11k/Tydux/README.md

 ```

 Note that the state object can be directly modified deeply and does not need to be copied.
 To achieve this, the library [immer](https://immerjs.github.io/immer/)
 is used.
 The state may consist of plain Javascript objects, maps, sets and arrays.
-Additionally, all objects are allowed if they are marked with the symbol immerable.
+Additionally, we add the immerable symbol for you, if using classes.

 **Create the facade:**